 YOUNG PLAYWRIGHTS FESTIVAL

-The Young Playwrights Festival has been the flagship program at Baltimore Center Stage for over 31 years.
+The Young Playwrights Festival and Residency program has been the flagship education program at Baltimore Center Stage for the past 40 years.
 Students in grades K–12 throughout Maryland are eligible to submit plays to our annual Young Playwrights Festival.
-Winning plays are honored with workshops and a professional production at Baltimore Center Stage.
+Winning playwrights are honored with a playwright mentor to help them refine and edit their scripts before the plays receive a professional production at Baltimore Center Stage.